paulgi/moodle_frontend/README.md

 ## ensure that CSS is being loaded in locally

 Inside the loadCSS() function at the top ensure that code is being loaded in locally.
-So for 'Janek sandbox' set the location to be 'Course_%20Janek%20sandbox_files/theme.css'.
+So for *Janek sandbox* set the location to be *Course_%20Janek%20sandbox_files/theme.css*.

 ## Add this code to the page